Vivid Sydney, Sydney, New South Wales © Destination NSW

 Sydney Mardi Gras

 Over three weeks, Sydney Gay and Lesbian Mardi Gras transforms the city into a rainbow of pride, love and peaceful protest in the lead up to its famous annual parade.
-Thousands gather along Oxford Street to watch LGBTQI groups dazzle their way down one of Sydney’s busiest streets with dance, music and spectacular floats.
+Thousands gather along Oxford Street to watch LGBTQIA+ groups dazzle their way down one of Sydney’s busiest streets with dance, music and spectacular floats.

 Melbourne Cup Carnival

-Encompassing fashion, food, festivities and, of course, horse racing, Melbourne Cup Carnival has the whole city pulsing with excitement.
+Encompassing fashion, food, festivities and, of course, horse racing, Melbourne Cup Carnival has the whole nation pulsing with excitement.
 For more than a week, there are plenty of parties, parades, special events and four unique race days, including the famous Melbourne Cup Day on the first Tuesday of November.

 Hamilton Island Race Week